aayushi173/EV-Charging-Toronto/README.md

 ### Business Section:

-Business Section INPUT: ‘biz_data’ dataframe which read from ("../Data/Toronto/business/business licences data.csv") and was downloaded from https://open.toronto.ca/dataset/municipal-licensing-and-standards-business-licences-and-permits/.
+Business Section INPUT: ‘biz_data’ dataframe which is read from https://open.toronto.ca/dataset/municipal-licensing-and-standards-business-licences-and-permits/.
 The explanation of data is provided at same location as business-licence-readme.xls

-OUTPUT: ‘biz_geo_loc1’ dataframe which is pre-uploaded ("../Data/Toronto/business/biz_geo_loc1.csv") due to time consuming on tidygeocoder function in section c).
+OUTPUT: ‘biz_geo_loc1’ dataframe which is pre-uploaded ("../Data/DataProcessing/biz_geo_loc1.csv") due to time consuming on tidygeocoder function in section c).

 The output data consists of 12 variables i.e.

 Category : business type as defined from Opendatatoronto